cloudflare/pint/docs/checks/promq/aggregate.md

 }
 ```

-Or you can disable it per rule by adding a comment to it.
+Or you can disable it per rule by adding a comment to it:

+`# pint disable promql/aggregate`

+If you want to disable only individual instances of this check
+you can add a more specific comment.

 ### If `keep` is set